calvh3/Simulated-Annealing-Sudoku/README.md

 # Code/algorithm optimisation
 The most important steps for improving runtime are; selecting the random elements to switch, and computing the new score:
 1) To select random elements the main problem is stored as an array for fast access.
-The coordinates of movable elements are stored as an array of vector pairs.
+The coordinates of movable elements are stored as an array of vector of pairs.
 The program can access the set of coordiantes for each block quickly, a fischer yates shuffle is then used to pull two sets of coordiantes from the vector.
 2) The scoring process is slightly optimised by only computing the score change in the rows/collumns being changed.
 Further, if the two elements are in the same row or collumn then that row/collumn's score is not calculated.

 # Performance